ambertan77/ip/docs/README.md

 Do you have way too many tasks to complete?
 Are you finding it difficult to keep track of all of them?

-Introducing...
-Bob! :partying_face: Bob is an easy-to-use chatbot that keeps track of your to-do list for you!
+**_Introducing...
+Bob!_** Bob is an easy-to-use chatbot that keeps track of your to-do list for you!

 Table of Contents
 + [Quick Start](#quick-start)